bradlindblad/tidyUSDA/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed dumb errors in DESCRIPTION (I had default text)
+* Fixed the title case errors in previous DESCRIPTION file.
-* Removed commented-out private tokens in my R code
+* Removed the package name from the first word of the description in the DESCRIPTION file.

 ## Test environments
 * local Linux Mint 19.2, R 3.6.1